-This guide explains what NIL deals are, how they work, how much athletes earn, and how fans can participate in 2025.
+This NIL deals guide 2025 explains what is NIL, what NIL contracts are, how they work, how much athletes earn, and how fans can participate in 2025.

 - Name: An athlete’s legal name or commonly used nickname